 ✅ Video – Benefits of the Reverse Draw Crossbow Design

 In 1965, a patent was granted to Ernest A Ronan for the invention of the pistol crossbow.
-In reality, we are not clear if this type of crossbow existed before, or if it’s purely an invention of modern times.
+In reality, we are not clear if this type of crossbow existed before or if it’s purely an invention of modern times.
 We assume it had no use in ancient times because it was too week for the battlefield.
-It probably became of any use in modern times, along with the emergence of archery as a hobby.
+It probably became of no use in modern times, along with the emergence of archery as a hobby.

 - small and lightweight

 - not for real hunting, unless small game